Mctran1724/doinbOverlay/README.md

 # doinbOverlay

 An overlay for League of Legends to facilitate developing the habit of timing important summoner spell cooldowns on the enemy team.
+Currently, typing summoner spells manually can be cumbersome and difficult.
+The goal is to make that easier.
 This project is in a developmental phase.
-Many features have yet to be added.
+Many possible features have yet to be added.
 Currently, it is in it's first functional form.
+This is meant as a foray into app development for me.
+Advice is welcome.

-Note: you must be logged in and in a current game to access the Riot Games live game API.
-My summoner name is hardcoded for now.
+Note: you must be logged in and in a current game to access the Riot Games live game API. my_summoner_name is hardcoded for now.

 Potential additions:
   Being able to toggle the overlay with a hotkey